 The Crochet Wattle Stitch Pattern is a beautiful texture perfect for any blanket, scarf, or cardigan.
 And the best part?
 It only uses single and double crochets.

-When I say the wattle crochet stitch is easy, I truly mean it.
+When I say the wattle crochet stitch is easy, I really mean it!
 All you need to know are chains, single crochets, and double crochets.
-The only tricky part is the first row and ensuring you work into the previous row's turning chain.
+The stitch itself is straightforward, and once you get the hang of it, it’s smooth sailing.
+The only tricky part is the first row, where you need to be careful to work into the turning chain from the previous row.

 Jump to: